Radio Hamburg: Program

 Radio Hamburg plays a Hot AC format with the slogan "More music, more diversity".
 The most popular show is the morning show from 5 to 10 am.

 The "Easter Mega Hit Marathon," broadcast since 1989, features 800 "Mega Hits" over the course of 24–48 hours during Easter.
 It is usually held in the biggest arena in Hamburg, the Volksparkstadion or close by.

 Distribution

 Radio Hamburg broadcasts in and around Hamburg via FM broadcasting and in Hamburg and Schleswig-Holstein via DAB+.
-Radio Hamburg also distributes its program via livestreaming, Smart speakers and a own Radio Hamburg App.
+Radio Hamburg also distributes its program via livestreaming, Smart speakers and a Radio Hamburg App.